 God had to know us profoundly to make such a forecast.
 Then He decided whether or not to select us.
-If the prognosis was good, we became part of His elect.
+If the prognosis was good, we were invited to become part of His elect.
 If not, these people were not to be selected in this age of man ruling over man.

 There never is a selected person without this in-depth foreknowledge of the Father.
 Never!

 There were undoubtedly many, about whom God gathered “foreknowledge,” who were not chosen to be God’s elect.
 But all of those who were chosen have an excellent chance to be born into God’s eternal Family!

 Then we become the Bride of Christ to help Him rule the world and the universe.

 If any of these firstfruits fail, they have only themselves to blame.

 We are begotten by the Father—not Christ.
 A few people leave the Philadelphia Church full of wrath.
 Sometimes they will then work to destroy our Church.
 They are outside of God’s Family, and they know it.
 This causes them to become enraged.
 Satan then recruits them to do his dirty work.